zng-ui/zng/TODO/Variables.md

 * Review if var.modify() really needs to require double deref.

-# ContextVar Binding

-Test binding, expecting it to only use the default value, can we make it work at a context level?

 # Animation

 We can just schedule an easing with Vars and it sets the variable until its done.